 Again, this will have to be a 21-and-over hunt.
 Instead of filling eggs with candy, stuff them with small bottles of your favorite booze.
 And, as with Easter candy, you can decide if you want to consume it all in one day or spread it out throughout the upcoming weeks.

-Spring means you'll be needed new shades of lipstick, eye shadow, and nail polish.
-Hide some miniature products in plastic eggs so you people can test out which hues look best.
+Spring means you'll be needing new shades of lipstick, eye shadow, and nail polish.
+Hide some miniature products in plastic eggs for a fun self-care hunt.

 Put your selfie-taking skills to use.
 Write down some themed-items people have to take pictures or videos of (a real bunny, cracking an egg on their head, etc.) and put the paper in multiple Easter eggs.
 As everyone documents their hunt, have them share the photos to Instagram using a designated hashtag.